-4.10 Relabel the system volumes
+4.11 Relabeling the system volumes

 This step is optional, however, it is recommended.
 There are times when you will want to change the volume labels of the five z/VM system volumes.
-If there is a possibility that another z/VM system with the same labels is installed onto volumes accessible by your z/VM system, one of the systems will not IPL correctly.
+If there is a possibility that another vanilla z/VM system with the same labels is installed onto volumes accessible by your z/VM system, one of the systems will not IPL correctly.

-To understand this possibility, refer to Figure 4-8.
+To understand this possibility, refer to Figure 4-9.
 The z/VM system with the lower device addresses starting at E340 should IPL fine (though you may see a warning at system startup time about duplicate volume labels).
 However, if the z/VM system starting at device address F000 is IPLed, the 520RES volume will be used, but the remaining volumes in the system are searched for by volume label, not by device address.
-Therefore, z/VM system2 will be using z/VM system1's volumes.
-This is not good.
+Because z/VM system 1's addresses are lower than z/VM system 2's, system 2 will be using system 1's volumes.
+This is not good for either system!

-Figure 4-8 The problem with two z/VM systems with identical volume labels
+Figure 4-9 The problem with two z/VM systems with identical volume labels

-So if there is a possibility of another z/VM system being installed on DASD that this system will have access to, it is recommended that you perform the following steps.
+If there is a possibility of another z/VM system being installed on DASD that this system will have access to, it is recommended that you perform the following steps.
 You will need access to the HMC to perform them:

-- ▶ "Modifying labels in the SYSTEM CONFIG file" on page 56 - ▶ "Modifying labels in the USER DIRECT file" on page 57 - "Changing the labels on the five volumes" on page 57 - "Shutting down your system and restarting it" on page 58
+- ► "Modifying labels in the SYSTEM CONFIG file" on page 57 - "Modifying labels in the USER DIRECT file" on page 58 - "Changing the labels on the five volumes" on page 59 - "Shutting down your system and restarting it" on page 60